haaag/goairdrop/README.md

 ## Purpose

-It's an easy way to send me URLs that I want to view on my device or in a browser on my PC.
+It's an easy way to get URLs (for now) from my Android device

-For now, I use [URLCheck](https://github.com/TrianguloY/URLCheck) on my Android to share links, as it has support for webhooks.
+For now, I use [URLCheck](https://github.com/TrianguloY/URLCheck) on my Android to share links because it has webhook support.

 ## TO-DO: